logseq/docs/db-version.md

 * Nodes can be tagged to become a [tagged node](#tagged-node).
 * Nodes are embedded with the same `/Node embed` command.
 * Nodes are collapsible with an arrow on the left that appears on hover.
+* Nodes can have an icon which floats to the left.

 Blocks that have a page as a parent i.e. usually top-level blocks can be converted to a page and back to a block easily.
 To convert this block to a page, simply tag the block with `#Page`.
 This also makes the newly created page a namespaced page under its parent(s).
 For example, if the block `b1` on the journal `Aug 29th, 2025` is converted to the page, `b1` becomes a namespaced page in the [Library](#library) with parent `Aug 29th, 2025`.
 To convert this type of page back to a block, press `p t` and remove `#Page` from the node.